 5 Instructional Design Essentials for E-learning Courses

-E-learning courses are not about just sharing information but enabling employees to apply that information to their jobs.
+Elearning courses are not about just sharing information but enabling employees to apply that information to their jobs.
 This means that courses should have good content and activities that help learners assimilate the given information and respond to questions posed.
-Feedback to those responses is another important element of eLearning courses.
+Providing feedback to those responses is another key element of instructional design in eLearning courses.

 In fact, Mr. Thiagi, the well-known training consultant, states that